-Step up to the Q7 and the first thing you’ll notice is the sheer amount of car you get for your money.
-The confident styling creates a sense of power and prestige, completed with 19-inch (SE trim) or 20-inch (S line trim) alloy wheels.
+Step up to the Audi Q7 and the first thing you’ll notice is the sheer amount of car you get for your money.
+The confident styling creates a sense of power and prestige, completed with 19-inch (Sport trim) or 20-inch (S line trim) alloy wheels.
 Alongside the larger wheels, the S line trim brings sportier-looking styling touches to make it even more imposing on the road.

 Aluminium roof rails remind you that the Q7 remains a practical family car as well as a luxurious vehicle, while rear privacy glass, standard on the S line trim, adds to the sensation of majesty.